Achievable logoAchievable logo

 Bid & ask with bond quotes

-From time to time, you may come across a question referencing a bond quote like:
+From time to time, you may see a bond quote like:

 97-8 x 97-12

-The difference between the bid and ask is known as the spread.
-It represents the current profit made to the dealer if buying from one customer and selling to another simultaneously.
-In the example above, the spread is $1.25 per $1,000 par bond ($972.50 dealer buy price vs. $973.75 dealer sell price).
+The difference between the bid and ask is the spread.
+It represents the dealer’s potential profit if they buy from one customer and sell to another at the same time.
+In this example, the spread is $1.25 per $1,000 par bond ($972.50 vs. $973.75).

-Treasury bill quotes are an exception to this process.
-Due to their short-term zero-coupon nature, their quotes exist in “discount yield” form, reflecting the rate of return the bill provides.
-The same applies to similar securities like commercial paper.
+Treasury bill quotes are an exception.
+Because T-bills are short-term, zero-coupon securities, they’re quoted in discount yield form, which reflects the rate of return the bill provides.
+The same idea applies to similar securities like commercial paper.

 3.2 x 3.1

-Therefore, a yield of 3.2% will represent a lower-priced T-bill than one with a yield of 3.1%.
-The higher the yield, the lower the price of the Treasury bill.
-On the other hand, a yield of 3.1% will represent a higher-priced T-bill than one with a yield of 3.2%.
-The lower the yield, the higher the price of the Treasury bill.
+So a yield of 3.2% corresponds to a lower-priced T-bill than a yield of 3.1%.
+A yield of 3.1% corresponds to a higher-priced T-bill than a yield of 3.2%.

 Key points